 This example may seem to be somewhat arbitrary but it is actually analogous to X-ray tomography, where internal features of people or objects are determined by firing an X-ray through the person/object from different directions and a detector on the other side measures how much the X-ray beam has been blocked by dense features.
 Essentially, the beam calculates the total mass along its path, similar to the sums in the 3×3 grids earlier.

 When taking photographs, there are several ways in which the photo can come out blurry.
 The most common causes are motion blur which is caused by relative motion between the camera and the target while a picture is being taken, and defocus blur which is caused by the focal point of the lenses being in front of or behind the object being photographed.
 Regardless of the cause the outcome is a blurry picture, and the scene that was being captured is now lost.
 Can this blurring be undone?
 Let's consider the defocus blur in this example and see what can be done.

 First we have to formulate the forward problem.
-How do we go from a sharp picture to a blurry one?
-The idea in defocus blur is that the light entering the camera's sensor is not being focused to a point, so if we had a point source of light in the real world, the camera would capture that as a circle due to the spreading (ignoring possible effects from the camera lens).
-Thus, points in the true image are smeared over a circular region to give us the defocused output.
-The size of the circle that the image is smeared over is the circle that is formed by a point source of light.
+How do we go from a sharp picture to a defocused picture?
+The idea in defocus blur is that the light hitting the camera's sensor is not being focused to a single point, but rather to some larger region.
+Photographing a point source of light would produce an image of this defocus region, but it can generally be approximated to be a circle.
+The size of the circle then describes how out-of-focus the picture is; larger circles smear the image more.
 Mathematically, this smearing can be modelled by convolution.